cfiorentini/clausificationIPL/README.md

 The file encoding the countermodel generation algorithm is   `generator.lp`.
-You have to supply a file `.lp` encoding the input sequent: example of  such files, referring to the examples discussed in the paper,  are available in the directory `encodedSequents`.
+You have to supply a file `.lp` encoding the input sequent: example of  such files, referring to the examples discussed in the paper,  are available in the directory `paperExamples`.